mpv-player/mpv/DOCS/man/ao.rst

 ``openal``
     Experimental OpenAL audio output driver

+    ``--openal-num-buffer=<2-128>``
+        Specify the number of audio buffers to use.
+Lower values are better for lower CPU usage.
+Default: 4.

+    ``--openal-num-samples=<256-32768>``
+        Specify the number of complete samples to use for each buffer.
+Higher values are better for lower CPU usage.
+Default: 8192.

     ``--openal-direct-channels=<yes|no>``
         Enable OpenAL Soft's direct channel extension when available to avoid tinting the sound with ambisonics or HRTF.